 Journey Latin America has been offering responsible visits to the Galapagos Islands and beyond for over 40 years.
 Their specialist focus throughout Latin America allows their team of travel experts (who all have first-hand knowledge of Latin America and a passion for sharing it!) to offer you unique experiences throughout the continent.
 Journey Latin America promotes a reduction in single-use plastics, animal welfare best-practice and supports a range of social and environmental projects throughout Latin America.

 Andean Trails is a specialist, independent UK-based tour operator, operating a wide range of small group, custom and private tours across South America.
-Through our individually created tailor-made itineraries and small group departures, we share with you the spectacular wilderness areas, fascinating native cultures and diverse wildlife of this spellbinding continent.
-All of our UK office staff have lived and worked in South America, so we can give you a personalised service based on plenty of first-hand passion and experience.
+Through their individually created tailor-made itineraries and small group departures, they share with you the spectacular wilderness areas, fascinating native cultures and diverse wildlife of this spellbinding continent.
+All of their UK office staff have lived and worked in South America, so we can give you a personalised service based on plenty of first-hand passion and experience.

 Humboldt Travel specialises in tailor-made luxury holidays to Latin America.
 Using their in depth knowledge of the region they will help you design your perfect trip.
 Exceptional service and an attention to the small details makes them an expert in their field.
 The company actively promotes responsible tourism and supports a charity in every country they visit, by giving a donation for everyone booking a holiday in that country – including making donations to GCT for holidays to Galapagos.